wdiscute/laicaps-neoforge-1.21.1/README.md

 **Asha**

-A peaceful, overworld-like planet with gentle terrain and .
+A peaceful, overworld-like planet filled with ruins of those who came before you.
 Lush forests and glowing wildlife make it an ideal target for your first space expedition!

 ![asha](https://github.com/user-attachments/assets/09a57bdf-2ca9-45e3-91e8-3330d7c0a925)

 **Lunamar**
-A vast ocean planet tidally lock into a permanent night.
-Peaceful marine life and bioluminescent plants create a mysterious underwater environment.
+A vast ocean planet tidally locked into an endless night.
+Peaceful marine life and bioluminescent plants create a mysterious underwater environment with little to fear.

 ![LUNAMAR](https://github.com/user-attachments/assets/ea102136-f22c-498e-9807-1dcce8afb969)

 **Ember**
 A volatile volcanic planet cloaked in ash.
-A hard to navigate planet with hostile creatures
+A hard to navigate planet with hostile creatures unwelcoming of your presence.